 Many bloggers use Facebook Group Threads to promote their latest posts.
 They have linked spreadsheets or trello boards or notebooks with each day listed out with the relevant groups that are hosting a blog share thread.
 They spend an hour or more diligently dropping their link in the hopes that someone will click through and they will get more traffic to their site.
 Sound familiar?

-But are they really worth it?
+But is the Facebook thread method really worth it?
 As a mum, my time is limited, so I really don’t want to do things that take away from my time with the kids (and take longer than a nap time!) unless they have a decent ROI.

 Why Track Facebook Group Threads?

-There is no point spending time promoting your posts to an audience that isn’t interested in your content.
+There is no point spending time promoting your posts on a Facebook thread to an audience that isn’t interested in your content.
 It would be far better to find a group where people want to hear from you, will engage with your content and become raving fans!